DeeptanshuM/learningDeepLearning/README.md

 ***Improving your model performance***
 - 2 fundamental assumptions of supervised learning: 1.You can fit the training set pretty well (~ avoidable bias) & 2.
 The training set performance generalizes pretty well to the dev/test set (~ variance)
-- look at difference between human-level and training error as an estimate for avoidable bias ⋅⋅- Train bigger model
+- look at difference between human-level and training error as an estimate for avoidable bias ⋅⋅⋅- Train bigger model
-⋅⋅- Train longer/better optimization algorithms (~ momentum, RMSprop, Adam)
+⋅⋅⋅- Train longer/better optimization algorithms (~ momentum, RMSprop, Adam)
-⋅⋅- NN architecture/hyperparameters search  (RNN, CNN etc)
+⋅⋅⋅- NN architecture/hyperparameters search  (RNN, CNN etc)
-- look at difference between training error and dev error as an estimate for variance ⋅⋅- More data
+- look at difference between training error and dev error as an estimate for variance ⋅⋅⋅- More data
-⋅⋅- Regularization (L2, dropout, data augmentation)
+⋅⋅⋅- Regularization (L2, dropout, data augmentation)
-⋅⋅- NN architecture/hyperparameters search  (RNN, CNN etc)
+⋅⋅⋅- NN architecture/hyperparameters search  (RNN, CNN etc)

+### QUIZ notes: Bird recognition in the city of Peacetopia (case study)

+- training and dev/test sets can come from different distributions but not dev and test sets
+- in case of high avoidable bias and low variance
+⋅⋅⋅- train a bigger model to try to do better on the training set ⋅⋅⋅- try decreasing regularization.